WVPT: Subchannels

-WVPY

 Transmitters

 During its days as a separately programmed PBS station, WVPT was the smallest PBS station licensed to Virginia.
 It primarily serves 22 counties and independent cities in Virginia and nine counties in West Virginia, one of the largest coverage areas in the PBS system.
 Much of this area is very mountainous.
 Largely because most of its service area is located in the United States National Radio Quiet Zone, its two main transmitters operated at only 525,000 watts and 141,000 watts in analog—in both cases, fairly modest for a full PBS member on the UHF band.
 Even in digital, they are not nearly strong enough to cover this vast and rugged area.
-This is despite WVPT's digital channel being located on VHF; normally VHF signals "bend" over rugged terrain better than UHF signals.

-WVPT's distributed transmission system consists of two transmitters:

-The station's distributed transmission system allows the translators to rebroadcast digitally on the same frequencies as the parent stations under an experimental license.
+WVPT's distributed transmission system allows the Charlottesville and New Market translators to rebroadcast digitally on the same frequencies as the parent stations under an experimental license.
 Digital DTS call signs are based on those of the respective main stations, suffixed with a sequential number.
-For instance, the transmitter in Charlottesville is seen on VHF channel 12, virtual channel 51.1, and with the callsign WVPT1-DT.
+For instance, the transmitter in Charlottesville is seen on UHF channel 15, virtual channel 51.1, and with the callsign WVPT1-DT.

-WVPY operated translators in Fulks Run, Luray and Ruckersville; these were taken offline when WVPY moved its tower to WVPT's tower.
+WVPY operated translators in Fulks Run, Luray and Ruckersville; these were discontinued when WVPY moved its transmitter to WVPT's tower.